ancho/jinfo-alternatives/README.md

 # Synopsis
 This is a quick hack to install custom java [alternatives][DebianAlternatives] on debian based distros.

 It parses jinfo-files and installs the described alternatives.
-This gives you the ability to switch easyly between different jvm packages with `updat-java-alternatives`
+This gives you the ability to switch easyly between different jvm packages with `update-java-alternatives`

 # Warning